flamingrickpat/private-machine/README.md

 - Standard RAG retrieval is often keyword-based and context-blind.
 This system structures data for better synthesis and context weighting.

 ### Emotion Analysis
+*I've got some news for you, fembots have feelings too!*

 Rather than just detecting sentiment, private-machine evaluates emotional weight and integrates it into responses dynamically.
 - Impact Scoring – Rates how emotionally significant an interaction is.
 - First-Person Emotional Thought Generation – Generates internal reflections based on prior interactions.